 In most cases, adding coolant will resolve the issue long enough for you to get help.
 But if that’s not the cause, you could be looking at an electrical or mechanical issue.
 In that case, your best bet is to have your car towed in for repairs.

 Regardless of the cause of your overheating engine, it’s important that you have it checked out by a professional.
 Not only will this ensure that you don’t get stranded if it happens again, but it can spare you costly damage to your vehicle.

-To have your vehicle fully checked out, visit any of Rainbow Muffler & Brake’s six Cleveland-area locations.
+To have your vehicle fully checked out, visit any of Rainbow Muffler & Brake’s six Cleveland-area auto repair shops.
 We can troubleshoot your engine’s overheating issue and get you back on the road quickly and safely.